yuribreion1/second-brain/docs/technology/github/ghf.md

 - Use advanced setup to add the CodeQL workflow directly to your repository, using your workflow file with the [github/codeql-action](https://github.com/github/codeql-action/).
 - Run the CodeQL CLI directly in an external CI system and upload the results to GitHub.

+## Enable code scanning with third party tools

+Instead of running code scanning in GitHub, you can perform analysis elsewhere and then upload the results.
+You can upload Static Analysis Results Interchange Format (SARIF) files generated outside GitHub.

+### About SARIF file uploads for code scanning

+Github creates code/scanning alerts in a repository using information from SARIF files.
+You can generate SARIF files using many static analysis-security testing tools, including CodeQL.

 ## Knowledge checks

 - Which of the following scenarios is a common use case for a version control system?